openzipkin/brave/instrumentation/p6spy/README.md

 # brave-instrumentation-p6spy
-This includes a tracing [p6spy](https://github.com/p6spy/p6spy) module which is a proxy for calls to your JDBC driver.
+This includes a tracing event listener for [P6Spy](https://github.com/p6spy/p6spy) (a proxy for calls to your JDBC driver).
 It reports to Zipkin how long each statement takes, along with relevant tags like the query.

 P6Spy requires a `spy.properties` in your application classpath (ex `src/main/resources`). `brave.p6spy.TracingP6Factory` must be in the